SaraAlthubaiti/SAAI_SentiMo/README.md

 ## What's next for SentiMo

-- Releas SentiMo online virtual gallery for all audiences!
+- Release SentiMo online virtual gallery for all audiences!
-- Optomis deep learning network of SentiMo algorithm
+- Optimize the deep learning network of SentiMo algorithm
 - Produse more meaningful images on different illness
 - Generate a complete symphony with different DNA sequence
 - Keep improving and learning more